tjaekel/STM32U5xx_USB_ECM/README.md

 ## How to use?
 At best you try with Android (it works well there) or a Linux, MacOS system.
-For a Windows OS - there is not a related driver for USB ECM (just RNDIS, but this project is not RNDIS based).
+Using on a Windows OS - please see below.

-Enable the "Ethernet Tethering", see on the UART Console (via ST-Link, baudrate 115200) the IP address as asigned to MCU board.
+On Android: enable the "Ethernet Tethering", see on the UART Console (via ST-Link, baudrate 115200) the IP address as asigned to MCU board.
 Open Web Browser (on Android phone) and enter as URL: http://IPADDR/index.html

+On Linux: you should see a network device for USB ECM (potentially as an Ethernet device).
+You have to watch also the UART Console, open the USB ACM device with "screen /dev/uc.xxxx 115200" (depends how the VCP UART shows up as device).

 ## About the project
 It is a STM32CubeIDE project only.
 All not needed files are removed (e.g. for IAR, AC6).